tsamantanis/titanic-data-challenges/README.md

 ## Loading JSON with `fetch()`

-An easy and simple way to load data is to use the browser's built in `fetch()` API.
+An easy and simple way to load data is to use the browser's built-in `fetch()` API.

 Add the following to the script tag: